I first presented it at in 2021. You can watch the recording on the official conference website:

 Now when I talk about metaphor in the context of programming, I don’t mean the creative, fanciful metaphors you find in poetry and parables like taking the road less travelled or wandering lonely as a cloud.

-I’m talking about much more fundamental type of metaphor that lies at the heart of all abstract thinking, including programming.
+I’m talking about a much more fundamental type of metaphor that lies at the heart of all abstract thinking, including programming.

 These are called cognitive metaphors since they enable cognition on a much deeper level.